York Haven Borough History Good Memories

 Brad continued, "If you wanted to go to York the bus came twice a day and used to drop off the York Dispatch in bundles for us boys who had a paper route.
 A lot of town people worked at the International paper company or the Met-Ed hydro plant.
 Our family moved to Cly in 1963, about three miles north of York Haven when I was twelve years old, but I continued to venture back quite often to Johnnie Bare's pool hall.
 Before I retired from PPL Brunner Island I passed through York Haven every day on my way to work ... seen it change as all things do, the stores are long gone, only two churches remain but all three bar/restaurants remain.
 There was a time when Ithink I knew everyone who lived there.
 Lynda, I believe I went to school with your brother George whose dad had the same name.
 I know I didn't mention a lot of other businesses but I didn't want this to turn into a book.
 Thanks for jogging my memory about those great times."

 And back into the town proper, I heard from Diane and Ervin Garman.
 Diane wrote, "My husband grew up in York Haven and remembers both Latchaw and Brenneman stores.
 There was also another store between them called Mead's.
 There was a small clothing store, Kohler's, that I remember shopping at on Front Street near Mead's, and Charlie the barber up the street.
-The Atlantic gas station was on the corner across from the laundry mat (it was the original Post Office), the York Haven Library was on the other corner.
+The Atlantic gas station was on the corner across from the laundry mat, the York Haven Library was on the other corner.
 The York Haven Bank was at the top of the hill and Buser's propane gas and furniture store was in the middle of Pennsylvania Avenue.
 Commercial Hotel (now Kickin' Kadilaks), Hotel Haven and Shelly's were thriving businesses serving the employees from York Haven Paper Mill, Foam Products,the Met Ed power plant and PP&L on Brunner Island.
 Dr. Keller had his office on Fallsview Street across from Sanger's Paint and Body shop and Frannie's Beauty Shop.
 James Craft & Sons was at the south end of town and Johnnie Bare's Pool Hall on the north edge of town.
 It was the local hangout for the teens."

 Diane continued, "I remember when they would close the main street for the community block party every summer from the Library to Shelly's, and the annual Halloween Parade that went the entire length of town.
 My family lived in Conewago Heights and we would ride our horses to town to participate in the parade.
 The Community Hall held several dances each year and were well attended.
 Officer Kope walked the beat and was well known all over town and kept any rowdy kids in line.
 The old schoolhouse was bought by James Craft and converted into apartments in 1972 and we were one of the first tenants.
 I also attended the 4th and 5th grade in that old school and remember riding the bus to go to lunch at the new school every day.
 Occasionally, weather permitting, a teacher would walk us up to the new school by cutting up past the Foam Products plant.
 If we did this we got a longer lunch and never thought about the benefit of exercise.
 My husband spent many summer days fishing off the catwalk and swimming in the 'horsey.'
 In the winter they would close down Fallsview Street from Doc Keller's to the old school house for sledding.
 Yes, we remember York Haven as a thriving community."